 DragonBox Algebra 12+ is a fun and challenging game that teaches kids how to solve algebraic equations.
-Kids learn one of the most important concepts in algebra -- keeping equations balanced.
-They learn this concept by dragging and dropping objects on two sides of a diagram, reinforcing the idea that what is done to one side of an equation must be done to the other side.
+Kids learn one of the most important concepts in algebra: keeping equations balanced.
+They learn this concept by dragging and dropping objects on two sides of a diagram, reinforcing the idea that what's done to one side of an equation must be done to the other side.

 Key Standards Supported

 Expressions And Equations

 Understand solving an equation or inequality as a process of answering a question: which values from a specified set, if any, make the equation or inequality true?
 Use substitution to determine whether a given number in a specified set makes an equation or inequality true.